Today, I tried installing Fedora on my Raspberry Pi, and I want to share information about it with you.

 If you are looking to quickly progress on Raspberry Pi, you can check out my e-book here.
 It’s a 30-day challenge, where you learn one new thing every day until you become a Raspberry Pi expert.
 The first third of the book teaches you the basics, but the following chapters include projects you can try on your own.

-Introduction about the Fedora Project
+Fedora Project introduction

 If you are lost in all these new words and abbreviations, request my free Raspberry Pi glossary here (PDF format)!